benschaf/gipfel-lerner/README.md

 In depth information about the conception of the idea for the site and the User Stories can be found under the Design Thinking Progress section at the bottom of this file.

 Throughout the development process, user stories were reevaluated after each iteration and adjusted accordingly.
-At this time, they are frozen at the beginning of the last iteration to give more insight into the development process.
 Many tasks were created based off of each User story.
 These tasks were mainly organized in a [Kanban Board](https://github.com/users/benschaf/projects/12/views/2) within the same GitHub Project.

 All in all the User Story Map was of immense help to plan in between iterations and the Kanban Board served as a progress measuring tool while in the middle of a sprint.